Twenty-seven essential books to boost a writer’s creativity

 Through a series of creatively and quirkily illustrated prompts, acclaimed artist Keri Smith encourages journalers to engage in “destructive” acts – poking holes through pages, adding photos and defacing them, painting with coffee, colouring outside the lines, and more – in order to experience the true creative process.
 With Keri Smith’s unique sensibility, readers are introduced to a new way of art and journal making, discovering novel ways to escape the fear of the blank page and fully engage in the creative process.

-A Humument is one of the most incredible books in existence.
+A Humument is one of the most incredible books in existence, in my not-so-humble opinion.
 At some point in the 60s, Tom Phillips got hold of a book – A Human Document by W. H. Mallocks – and started turning the pages into art.
 He incorporates the text on the page, and this project has taken over the majority of his life.
 Constantly reworked and updated, A Humument is the very definition of creativity.

 An inspiring collection of ideas and activities to increase creativity and joy.
 There are suggestions of objects to create and make, ways to explore and experiment with everyday tasks and all manner of things to play, build, paint and cook.
 Readers will be inspired to roll up their sleeves and get out the glitter and re-discover happiness in nostalgic crafts.